yao8839836/PTM/README.md

 # PTM
-A Topic Model for Traditional Chinese Medicine Presciptions
+A Topic Model for Traditional Chinese Medicine Prescriptions

 #Require
 Java 7 or above, I use Java 8 in this project.